AntiSlopAntiSlop

 The structure stays the same.
 The execution changes.

-Step 3: Match each post to the right channel
+Step 3: Match each post to the right channel in your content repurposing tool

 Each channel has a different attention pattern.
 You cannot use the same structure everywhere.